-- 4. Determine the route of the cables; either through the installation medium and into the junction box or through the side exit on the dome body. - 5.
-Apply the junction box mounting template to the installation medium.
-Pre-drill the four perimeter holes as marked on the template for the expansion bolts, using a drill bit that is no wider than the expansion bolt. - 6.
-Drill the center hole to route the cables from the camera through the installation medium, if you plan to route the cable through the installation medium. - 7.
-Insert an expansion bolt into each pre-drilled perimeter hole. - 8.
-Secure the junction box to the installation medium with the four self-tapping screws. - 9.
+- 1. Remove the camera, the mounting template, hex key, and the hardware package from the box. - 2.
+Apply the mounting template to the mounting medium.
+Pre-drill the three (3) perimeter holes for the expansion bolts, using a drill bit that is no wider than the expansion bolt. - 3.
+Drill the center hole to route the cables from the camera through the installation medium. - 4.
+Insert an expansion bolt into each pre-drilled perimeter hole. - 5.
+Route the cables from the back of the camera through the installation medium and align the three (3) holes on the base of the camera with the expansion bolts. - 6.
 Attach the waterproof network connector if the camera is used outdoors.

-- a) Place the wide side of the rubber ring onto the end of the network cable extending out from the camera. - b) Pull the waterproof cable end without the Ethernet connector through the body of the Waterproof Connector.
-Thread the cable through the Fixing Rubber Ring and the Waterproof Locking Cover.
+- a.
+Place the wide side of the rubber ring onto the end of the network cable extending out from the camera. - Pull the waterproof cable end without the Ethernet connector through the body of the Waterproof Connector.
+Thread the cable through the Fixing Rubber Ring and the Waterproof Locking Cover. - c.
+Attach the male Ethernet connector to the network cable coming from the camera.
+Ensure the Waterproof Connector shroud covers the Ethernet connection. - d.
+Connect the other end of the waterproof connector to the network port and rotate it clockwise to lock the network port and waterproof connector firmly. - e.
+Slide the Waterproof Locking Cover over the main body of waterproof connector and rotate it clockwise to seal the connection.